mattaereal/my-web3-security-roadmap/README.md

 The primary purpose of this road map is to document the resources that piqued my interest throughout the studies of the security perspective and the underlying technologies of this ecosystem.

+### Disclaimer
+This is not in any way the ultimate roadmap, nor the best, neither a good one.
+It's just what I considered while I was studying my way through web3 security, particularly evm-based content.
+I'm in need to clarify this because there has been at least more than 20 "ultimate roadmaps++" since I, at least, started learning, and each one of them are clearly subjective, so you need to create your own roadmap according what you want to learn.
+Wat you need to do first is learn the minimum necessary to have an idea of what you want to learn following your needs or objectives.

 ⭐ → highlighted article

 👌🏽 → personal liking

 ♦️ → mandatory to read / check out / save for later

 # Table of contents